 This tutorial begins on page 186.
 (The instructions below are revised for 3DS Max 2012.)

 - The text explains that what follows is a quick method for creating a UV layout for your object.

-panel of the editor screen.
-(When you hover over the button in 3DS 2010, the popup hint says "Face Sub-object Mode".)
 Rather than dragging a marquee around everything in the window, follow the alternate method in the text: press ctrl-a to select all.

 - Open the editor window's Mapping menu, and select Flatten Mapping.

 Apply the settings in the text.
 (Increase the Face Angle Threshold to 60.(

 - Typo: the book says to look for transform buttons in the upper right corner of the editor window.
 They are in the upper left corner, below the menu bar.
 You will use the move, rotate, and scale buttons in these exercises.

 Carry out the steps in this sequence to move and stack shapes that will have the same textures mapped to them.
-It makes the template less complicated to realize that the front of the arch and the back of the arch will look the same, as will each inner side and each outer side.
+It makes the template less complicated to realize that the front of the arch and the back of the arch will look the same, as will each inner sides and each outer side.

 When you scale the entire template in the last step, you will not be able to fill the blue square you are working in (the placement square).
 Just make it as close as you can, but do not overlap the placement square with any of the objects.
 (I have been calling the placement square an "editing stage".
 It is the same thing.

 - Close the editor and save the scene incrementally.